Shale Gas Resource Plays

 - assess organic shales as both source rocks and reservoirs,

-- construct multiple models from industry-standard data bases (Petra®, IHS® 297), that are ready for modelling in a matter of minutes; and
+- construct multiple models from industry-standard databases (Petra®, IHS® 297), that are ready for modeling in a matter of minutes; and

 - present findings in a series of Common Risk Segment maps that can be rolled up into one comprehensive map that identifies sweet spots.

 PRA has participated in more than 10 professional presentations in national and international meetings on resource plays.
 We are the recipient of the AAPG Energy Minerals Division President’s Certificate for Excellence in Presentation for The Marcellus of New York Through Time, presented at the AAPG 2009 Annual Meeting.
 PRA is a member of the Colorado School of Mines Bakken Consortium.